 Lansing is a medium-sized village located in the state of Illinois.
 With a population of 28,349 people and six constituent neighborhoods, Lansing is the 72nd largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lansing is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Lansing isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lansing are a mix of both white- and blue-collar jobs.
 Overall, Lansing is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lansing who work in office and administrative support (17.30%), sales jobs (10.19%), and management occupations (7.63%).

 Although the majority of commuting trips in the village are by private automobile, Lansing is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Lansing area by reducing both traffic and air pollution.

-The percentage of adults in Lansing who are college-educated is close to the national average for all communities of 21.84%: 20.66% of the adults in Lansing have a bachelor's degree or advanced degree.
+The education level of Lansing citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.66% of adults 25 and older in Lansing have a college degree.

 The per capita income in Lansing in 2010 was $24,879, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $99,516 for a family of four.
 However, Lansing contains both very wealthy and poor people as well.